Shroomer67/Icarus-Outpost-Mods/README.md

 Open the Icarus folder you see just above the Icarus exicutable file.
 Open the Content folder and then the Paks folder.
 Right click and create a subfolder named "mods" all lower case.
-Copy your downloaded mod to the foldeer you just created.
+Copy your downloaded mod to the folder you just created.
 Start the game and enjoy.

 This was built with Icarus version 1.1.3.91832